 Distinguish your brand by adding marketing keys, such as create great product label, build a great brand website, and start an online presence through social media.
 Make sure your product name is unique, yet easy to remember.
 Make sure your business logo and label is attractive and simplistic.

 Consult a professional team of web designing and graphics expert to help you design and create best, high traffic generating website and logo.

 Once everything is set, i.e., your product line, your marketing strategy and your list of customers, and just before you begin selling your products, you must establish your business as a legal entity.
 You should hire or consult an attorney who will walk you through the different types of businesses you can form and their pros and cons.

 You have to cover all the bases, including obtaining legal licenses and food permits stated by your state corporation or municipality authorities.
 The permits and licenses to be obtained differ from business to business and state to state.
-Especially since you are entering into food and nutrition industry, you have to abide the state laws related to food, health, and hygiene.
+Especially since you are entering into food and nutrition industry, you have to abide by the state laws related to food, health, and hygiene.

 Step 8: Implement Your Customer Acquisition Strategy

 Marketing is a continuous and evolving process.
 You cannot stop with one round of marketing efforts.
 It should be stimulating, changing, recurring.
 You should also understand there is no right or wrong way for customer acquisition.
-Doesn’t mean what works for you will for work for another and vice-versa.
-However, some of the common and popular marketing strategies that most businesses implement these days include traditional methods (direct sales, newspaper, brochures, pamphlets, and flyers), influencer marketing, pay-per-click advertising, social media marketing, SEO and blogging, and video marketing.
+Doesn’t mean what works for you will work for another and vice-versa.
+However, some of the common and popular marketing strategies that most businesses implement these days include traditional methods (direct sales, newspapers, brochures, pamphlets, and flyers), influencer marketing, pay-per-click advertising, social media marketing, SEO and blogging, and video marketing.